 Paid Personal Leave Days

 Graduate assistants are entitled to five days of paid personal leave per semester.
 These days may not be used in increments of less than one day, and personal leave days do not accrue or roll over to the next term.
-Personal leave must be approved by the faculty supervisor before being taken, and is not reported to COP HR.
+More information about personal leave for graduate assistants can be found in the GAU Collective Bargaining Agreement.

-Paid Family Leave
+Paid Family or Medical Leave

 - The birth of a child and in order to care for that child within one year of birth;